Native Design

 Taste Memory without killing discovery

 Taste Memory learns from play, save, skip, and ignore behavior.
-It helps recommendations and automated choices, especially in Drift, but it shouldn't turn Atlas FM into a feed.
+It helps surfacing better recommendations and automated choices, especially in Drift, but it shouldn't turn Atlas FM into a curated feed.

-The danger of personalization is that it makes the world smaller.
+The danger of personalization is that it makes the world of live radio a lot smaller.
 Atlas FM tries to make wandering more comfortable without making it predictable.
 The system should learn enough to avoid obvious wrong turns, but not so much that every path leads back to the same taste.

 Atlas FM also tested how much production behavior I could own as a designer without an engineer on the project.
-I wasn't just drawing the interface or producing a clickable prototype, I was tuning real behavior on device until it could be felt.
+I wasn't drawing the interface or producing a Figma prototype, I was tuning real behavior on device until it could be felt.

-What I cared about was being close enough to the product to judge timing, haptics, failure states, language, motion, and restraint directly.
-The last stretch wasn't getting the app to run, but making it feel like the right version of the idea.
+What I cared about was to judge timing, haptics, failure states, language, motion, and restraint.
+The last stretch was making it feel like the right version of the idea, and that took much longer than the build itself.

 Closing

-For Atlas FM to feel right, the globe had to stay the instrument, not just the visual.
+In order for Atlas FM to feel right, the globe had to stay the root layer of interaction, not just the visual.